iapost/oaql2/README.md

 If the server encounters an error, it will respond with a status code of 400 and an error message in the response body.

+#### Other files ####
+For convenience, the *utils* folder contains a zip file with 100 OpenAPI descriptions taken from Swaggerhub.
+It also contains a bash script to automatically send these descriptions to the service.
+To use the script, execute the following inside *utils* directory:

+    $ ./insert.sh <hostname>

+\<hostname\> should be the address of the service.
+Note that you need to have the *curl* package installed.

 #### Notes ####
 - Currently, only OpenAPI documents conforming to OpenAPI Specification v3.1.0 are supported
 - This web service was implemented as part of a diploma thesis in the School of Electrical & Computer Engineering of the Technical University of Crete